ssnuernberg/faroldesantamartaproject/README.md

 ![faroldesantamartaproject Screenshot](screenshot.png)

-faroldesantamartaproject offers a premier platform for universities to present their courses, facilitating collaboration and knowledge sharing.
-We empower universities, students, and educators in the pursuit of excellence in education.
+**Farol de Santa Marta App** is a Django-based platform designed to support environmental conservation efforts in the Farol de Santa Marta region.
+This platform enables users to participate in environmental conservation courses, provide feedback, purchase eco-friendly products, and contribute to community-driven sustainability initiatives.

 Installation